Beeton Seed Library

 How Does a Seed Library Work?

 Come to the Beeton Seed Library and borrow seeds for free!
 How can you “borrow” seeds?
 The basic idea is that you plant the seeds, let some go to seed, then return some of these next generation seeds for others to borrow.
-You become a member automatically when you withdraw seeds to plant.

 The Beeton Seed Library is a non-profit seed-lending library located in the D.A.
 Jones Branch Library.
 We’re open whenever the public library is open.
 You do not need to have a New Tecumseth Public Library card to use the seed library.
 We will be providing workshops on seed saving and gardening, and of course, you can also borrow books from the public library on these topics.
 We encourage all members to learn basic seed-saving techniques.
 We encourage that beginning seed savers grow out and return seeds from lettuce, tomato, bean or pea plants the first year.